Lilith Lilith.

 Models can overfit to a benchmark, datasets can be narrow, and a single score rarely describes the real task.
 One number is convenient, but it hides a lot of infernal grime: error distribution, prompt sensitivity, cost and edge failures.

-A good eval has realistic data, clear scoring, a baseline, repeatability and negative cases.
-For agents it also needs a step log.
+A good eval has realistic data, clear scoring, a baseline, repeatability and negative cases; for agents, also a step log.
+It should not be an academic leaderboard but a repeatable set of tasks from the real environment, run before changing the model, tool layer or system prompt.
 If you cannot see where the agent made the wrong decision, you do not have an eval — only a leaderboard row.

 What to remember

 Benchmarks are not prophecy.
-They are maps.
-A bad map is dangerous, but no map is just confident wandering.
+They are maps — a bad map is dangerous, but no map is just confident wandering.
+And judge an agent by the work, not the marketing slide: outcome, cost, interventions, risk and auditability.